Prana permeates all living beings and matter and pranic energy is the energy that moves the entire body system.

 Secrets of the Five Prana

 Vayus literally translates to wind, implying unrestricted and universal movement.
 So the prana vayus represent the inherent quality of motion, which energizes every action from secretion of the digestive juices to the movement of the hand.
 They flow through all the elements, organs and the mind.

-The yogic texts often differ in their description of the five prana and their locations.
+A word of caution: The yogic texts often differ in their description of the five prana and their locations.
 This should not confuse the practitioner.
 One should remember that the energy body is comprehended in the realm of experience, where the boundaries are neither black nor white.
-The key is to continue honing’s one’s own experience.
+The key is to continue honing one’s own experience.

 The FIVE Pranic energies